mastro35/thepythoncorner/_posts/2021-01-16-how-create-telegram-bot-in-Python.md

 ---
 ![teaser](https://imgs.xkcd.com/comics/android_girlfriend.png)

-Creating a telegram bot with Python in minutes may seem a clickbait title for a post, but trust me, it's possible.
+Creating a telegram bot with Python in minutes may seem like a clickbait title for a post, but trust me, it's possible.
 If you're going through a boring afternoon or you're locked down due to COVID restriction and you want to do something different, keep reading and let's create our first Python Telegram bot! :)

-For this project all you will have to use is the  [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) package that's basically a wrapper around telegram APIs.
+For this project, all you will have to use is the  [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) package that's basically a wrapper around telegram APIs.
 Python Telegram Bot is fully compatible with Python 3.6+ and will make developing a Telegram Bot a piece of cake.

-So, let's start by installing this package (I strongly reccomend to use a virtual environment for this kind of things: if you don't know how to do it, just look at this [old article](https://thepythoncorner.com/dev/using-virtual-environments-python/) or stay tuned, because I'm going to write something about it soon... ;):
+So, let's start by installing this package (I strongly recommend to use a virtual environment for this kind of things: if you don't know how to do it, just look at this [old article](https://thepythoncorner.com/dev/using-virtual-environments-python/) or stay tuned, because I'm going to write something about it soon...

 $ pip install python-telegram-bot --upgrade

 Now that you have installed the package, let's start with creating our first bot.
 And guess what?
 You don't need any Python to create a bot, you just need to chat with the Telegram **BotFather** account.

-Once you start chatting with the *BotFather* bot, you just need to issue the `/newbot` command and answer the questions of *BotFather* will ask you, that are the name of your bot (it's the display name) and the username of your bot.
+Once you start chatting with the *BotFather* bot, you just need to issue the `/newbot` command and answer the questions of *BotFather* will ask you: the name of your bot (it's the display name) and the username of your bot.

 ![botfather1](https://mastro35.github.io/thepythoncorner/images/botfather1.png){: .align-center}

 ![botfather2](https://mastro35.github.io/thepythoncorner/images/botfather2.png){: .align-center}

 That's it, your bot is ready!
-There are a lot of other stuff that you can ask to BotFather (like changing the profile pic of your bot, for example) but for this basic tutorial we won't need anything else.
+There is a lot of other stuff that you can ask to BotFather (like changing the profile pic of your bot, for example) but for this basic tutorial, we won't need anything else.

 Now, you're going to face a tough decision: what will your bot do?
-The bot we will create with this example will give vistors informations aboyut their *biorhythm*.
-If you don't know what a biorhythm is, [check this page](https://en.wikipedia.org/wiki/Biorhythm_(pseudoscience)) on wikipedia and you will find out two important things:
+The bot we will create with this example will give visitors information about their *biorhythm*.
+If you don't know what a biorhythm is, [check this page](https://en.wikipedia.org/wiki/Biorhythm_(pseudoscience)) on Wikipedia and you will find out two important things:

 1. According to the theory of biorhythms "a person's life is influenced by rhythmic biological cycles that affect his or her ability in various domains, such as mental, physical, and emotional activity".
 2. The proposal has been independently tested and, consistently, **no validity** for it has been found. :)